-A soil pH of 5.5-7.5 is suitable for growing bananas, with a pH of 5.5 considered optimal (Broadley et al. 2004).
+A soil pH of 5.5-7.5 is suitable for growing bananas, with a pH of 5.5 considered optimal (Broadley et al., 2004).
 Most soils in north Qld are naturally acidic.
-A low pH however solubilises elements like iron, aluminium and manganese; these can be toxic and have negative effects on the plant such as reduced root growth.
+A low pH however solubilises elements like Fe, Al and Mn; these can be toxic and have negative effects on the plant such as reduced root growth.
 This is exacerbated when the soil becomes waterlogged or has low carbon levels.
-A low pH also reduces the availability of other nutrients such as calcium.
-Careful fertiliser management reduces soil acidification.
-A pH higher than 6.5, can reduce the availability of trace elements such as boron, zinc, copper and iron (Broadley et al. 2004).
+A low pH also reduces the availability of other nutrients such as Ca. Careful fertiliser management reduces soil acidification.
+A pH higher than 6.5, can reduce the availability of trace elements such as boron, Zn, Cu and Fe (Broadley et al., 2004; QDAF and HIA, 2018e).
+Soil compaction and fertiliser burn may also result in root death or lack of root hairs (QDAF and HIA, 2018e).

-All Musa species grow best in the open sun providing moisture is not limiting (Simmonds 1962).
-While, they can withstand shade of up to 80%, a maximum of 50% shade is recommended.
+All Musa species grow best in the open sun providing moisture is not limiting (Simmonds, 1962).
+While they can withstand shade of up to 80%, a maximum of 50% shade is recommended.
 If they are shaded, plants have thinner pseudostems, reduced leaf production and suckering, delayed fruiting and production of smaller bunches.
-Deep shade causes stools to die (Simmonds 1962; Nelson et al. 2006).
+Deep shade causes stools to die (Simmonds, 1962; Nelson et al., 2006).

-Fire will generally not kill the banana plant; they recover by regrowing from the corm (Nelson et al. 2006).
+Fire will generally not kill the banana plant; they recover by regrowing from the corm (Nelson et al., 2006).

-High humidity, >95%, during the final stages of ripening can lead to 'splitting' of the fingers (Nelson et al. 2006).
+High humidity (>95%) during the final stages of ripening can lead to 'splitting' of the fingers (Nelson et al., 2006).

 Bananas are also susceptible to strong winds, which can twist and distort the crown, and, in extremes, uproot whole plantations especially after heavy rains.
-In areas prone to windy conditions, dwarf varieties are often grown (Nelson et al. 2006).
-The leaves can also be shredded by winds thus interfering with metabolism.
-Note, however that because of the large dimensions of the banana leaf, some tearing is believed to be beneficial as it effectively causes the leaf to be split into many smaller segments that lead to a more favourable photosynthesis to transpiration ratio during times of environmental stress (Taylor & Sexton 1972).
+In areas prone to windy conditions, dwarf varieties are often grown (Nelson et al., 2006).
+The leaves can also be shredded by winds (QDAF and HIA, 2018c) thus interfering with metabolism.
+Note, however that because of the large dimensions of the banana leaf, some tearing is believed to be beneficial as it effectively causes the leaf to be split into many smaller segments that lead to a more favourable photosynthesis to transpiration ratio during times of environmental stress (Taylor and Sexton, 1972).
+Wind damage may also be associated with poor bunch emergence (QDAF and HIA, 2018a) and with scabbing of fruit caused by young fingers rubbing against fruit bags or leaves in windy conditions (QDAF and HIA, 2018b).